mikejolley/sidebar-login/readme.txt

 *	%username% can be used in your custom links shown when logged in (gets replaced with username)
 *	WP-FacebookConnect (http://wordpress.org/extend/plugins/wp-facebookconnect/) integration (untested!)
 *	Minor fixes (worked through a big list of em!)

+== Upgrade Notice ==

+= 2.5.0 =
+Since this is a rewrite, you will need to re-setup your widget via Appearance > Widgets after upgrading.